-Isn't it odd, he asks, that men's health is not given any priority, given that men die five years earlier in a life expectancy gap that's increased 400 per cent since 1920?
+Isn't it odd, he asks, that men's health is not given any priority, given that men die five years earlier in a life expectancy gap that has increased 400 per cent since 1920?
 Lloyd's book includes an Australian example of the disparity in health funding.
-Data from our National Health and Medical Research Council shows a "spectacular gender gap" with "men's health problems being allocated a quarter of the funding women's research gets."
-LLoyd quotes a News Ltd article showing funding specifically targeting men's health ranks thirty-sixth in health research priorities just behind sexually transmissible infections.

-Yet where the anti-male bias reaches its zenith is in the current witch hunt over domestic violence.
-In their determination to promote what is a very serious social problem - some men's violence towards their partners - the zealots controlling public debate on this issue are absolutely determined to allow no muddying of the waters.
+Data from our National Health and Medical Research Council shows a "spectacular gender gap" with "men's health problems being allocated a quarter of the funding women's research gets".
+Lloyd quotes a News Corp article showing funding specifically targeting men's health ranks 36th in health research priorities, just behind sexually transmissible infections.
+Yet where the anti-male bias reaches its zenith is in the witchhunt over domestic violence.
+In their determination to promote what is a very serious social problem - the violence of some men towards their partners - the zealots controlling public debate on this issue are absolutely determined to allow no muddying of the waters.
 Violence by women is dismissed as irrelevant, violence against men is routinely ignored or seen as amusing.

-A few months ago a promo for a "screwball" comedy She's Funny That Way ran in all our major cinemas.
-It featured three successive scenes showing different women slugging men in the face followed by a woman sniggering "Wham, bam, thank you, ma'am."
-Audiences found that hilarious and there's been not one word of protest about the promotion.
+A few months ago a promo for a "screwball" comedy, She's Funny That Way, ran in all our major cinemas.
+It featured three successive scenes showing different women slugging men in the face, followed by a woman sniggering, "Wham, bam, thank you, ma'am."
+Audiences found that hilarious and there has been not one word of protest about the promotion.

-Anyone speaking out about the circumstances which drive men to violence is quickly reined in.
-Look what's happened to Rosie Batty.
-Who could forget this extraordinary woman speaking with such compassion about her mentally ill husband within days of him murdering Luke, their young son.
-"No one loved Luke more than Greg, his father," she said explaining Greg's mental health had deteriorated after a long period of unemployment and homelessness.
+Anyone speaking out about the circumstances that drive men to violence is reined in.
+Look at what has happened to Rosie Batty.
+Who could forget this extraordinary woman speaking with such compassion about her mentally ill former partner, Greg Anderson, within days of him murdering their young son.
+"No one loved Luke more than Greg, his father," she said, explaining Anderson's mental health had deteriorated after a long period of unemployment and homelessness.

-How disappointing to hear her speech at Malcolm Turnbull's first major policy announcement, the launch of the government's new \$100 million Women's Safety Package.
-"This is a gender issue," she said firmly, mouthing the party line, not one word of compassion for men, nothing about the men and children who are victims of female violence.
+How disappointing, then, to hear her speech at Malcolm Turnbull's first major policy announcement, the launch of a \$100 million women's safety package.
+"This is a gender issue," she said firmly, mouthing the party line - not one word of compassion for men, nothing about men and children who are victims of female violence.

 Open your eyes, Rosie.
 The epidemic of violence you are rightly so concerned about isn't just about men.
-Didn't you notice Melbourne mother Akon Guode who's been charged with murder after driving her car with her 4 small children into a lake?
-Or Donna Vasylik arrested after her Sydney podiatrist husband was found with seven stab wounds.
+Didn't you notice Melbourne mother Akon Guode, who has been charged with murder after driving her car with her four small children into a lake?
+Or Donna Vasyli, arrested after her Sydney podiatrist husband was found with even stab wounds.

 Why is it that when a woman was charged last month with murdering her partner in Broken Hill, the story sunk without a trace and domestic violence was never mentioned in the media reports?

 Around the country there are government departments struggling to cope with daily reports of child abuse, most often by their mothers.
-Yes, it is appalling that so many children grow up in homes terrorized by violent fathers but abuse by mothers is surely part of the story of violence in the home if we are really concerned about protection of children and breaking the cycle of violence.
+Yes, it is appalling that so many children grow up in homes terrorised by violent fathers, but abuse by mothers is surely part of the story of violence in the home if we are really concerned about protection of children and breaking the cycle of violence.